Estimating a common covariance matrix for network meta-analysis of gene expression datasets in diffuse large B-cell lymphoma: DLBCL meta-analysis

 \subsection{Data and preprocessing}

 A large amount of DLBCL gene expression datasets are now available online at the NCBI (National Center for Biotechnology Information) Gene Expression Omnibus (GEO) website.
 Ten large-scale DLBCL gene expression studies were downloaded and preprocessed using custom brainarray chip definition files (CDF) \citep{Dai2005} and RMA-normalized using the R-package \texttt{affy} \citep{affy}.
-The corresponding GEO-accession numbers are GSE12195, GSE22895, GSE31312, GSE10846, GSE34171, GSE22470, GSE4475, and GSE19246 based on various microarray platforms.
-The downloaded data together with a dataset from our own laboratory (GSE56315, \cite{DybkaerBoegsted2015}) yields a total of 2046 samples with study sizes in the range 78-469.
+The corresponding GEO-accession numbers and microarray platforms used are seen in Table \ref{tab:studies}.
+The downloaded data yield a total of 2046 samples with study sizes in the range 78-469.
 The summarization using brainarray CDFs to Ensembl gene identifiers facilitates cross-platform integration.

-After RMA normalization and summarization, the data was brought to a common scale by quantile normalizing all data to the common cumulative distribution function of all arrays.
+After RMA normalization and summarization, the data were brought to a common scale by quantile normalizing all data to the common cumulative distribution function of all arrays.
 Lastly, the datasets were reduced to 11573 common genes represented in all studies and array platforms.
+Figure \ref{fig:S4} shows a plot of the first and second principal components of the combined dataset.
+We see a clear split on the first principal component, indicitating a possible batch effect and heterogeneous data, and thus a situation where the EM estimator might offer an advantage compared to the simpler Pool approach.